henrikglass/erodr/README.md

 Sadly, I can't remember what settings I used for this example.

 # Building
 To build, simply run `make erodr` in the root of the repository.
 I recommend to play around a bit with the optimization flags under CFLAGS in the makefile.
-On some machines I tested Erodr on "-O1" produced a faster result than both "-O2" and "-O3".
+On some machines "-O1" produced a faster result than both "-O2" and "-O3".
 Enabling "-march=native" may improve performance on some machines.

 # Usage
 ```